elastisys/compliantkubernetes/docs/user-guide/logs.md

 <!--user-demo-logs-start-->

-The user demo application already includes structured logging: For each HTTP request, it logs the URL, the user agent, etc. Compliant Kubernetes further adds the Pod name, Helm Chart name, Helm Release name, etc. to each log entry.
+The user demo application already includes structured logging: For each HTTP request, it logs the URL, the user agent, etc. Welkin further adds the Pod name, Helm Chart name, Helm Release name, etc. to each log entry.

 The screenshot below gives an example of log entries produced by the user demo application.
 It was obtained by using the index pattern `kubernetes*` and the filter `kubernetes.labels.app_kubernetes_io/instance:myapp`.